BhavyeMathur/goopylib-v1/README.md

 * Added Comments to the Line Class
 * Added `arrowshape`, `capstyle` & `joinstyle` arguments to the Line class
 * Added a `arrow_scale` argument to the line class that scales the arrow based on its based
-* Added Line dashing with a few definitions of dashes preprovided
+* Added Line dashing with a few definitions of dashes already provided

+* Created the Line Wiki

 #### 1.0.65-beta 11th July 2020